kelvinekisa/Movie-database/README.md

 # Movie-database
-This a class project crating a movie stystem.
+This a class project creating a movie stystem.